 - Uncompressed data, set the delayed descriptors keys to the appropriate number of values/repetitions.
 Different subsets may have different replications. - Compressed data.
 In this case, the replication factor must be constant for all subsets.

 UNCOMPRESSED message with delayed replication

-We can create a new BUFR message with the sequence 309052 in table D.
+• We can create a new BUFR message with the descriptor 309052.